 While rolling admissions is great for ambitious students, it’s not so great for students who take longer to send in applications.

 If you submit your application late, you’ll receive an answer late.
 While this is technically fair, it’s a major pain.
+Furthermore, if you submit your application late, your chance of acceptance is diminished, and you may also face delays that impact your financial aid planning.

 Be careful with deadlines.
 While you might have until December to submit your secondary application, your letters of recommendation or other supporting documents might be due earlier than that.
 Check deadlines often to make sure you’re not missing anything important.
 Some universities will accept late documents, but others won’t.
 Don’t take the chance!